A list of frequently asked questions on air quality issues.

 A18.
 No, but the Council has to make the information available to the public and it is placed on a national website by Defra.
-We publish all our local air quality information locally here.
+View local air quality information.

 A19.
 No, the Council will continue to monitor the levels of NO2 across the town and within each AQMA, and should the annual average levels fall below the national objective within an AQMA it can be revoked.

 A20.
 The Council has produced an Air Quality Action Plan and is involved in implementing the numerous measures within the plan to tackle air quality and reduce levels of pollution.
 We are working in partnership with Public Health, Suffolk County Council and the other Suffolk councils to ensure these measures are prioritised and actioned.